jacgonisa/ATHILA/README.md

 # Athila
 ## Step 1: Get TE sequences from fasta files
-## Translate TE sequence to proteins using Transdecoder
+## Step 2: Translate TE sequence to proteins using Transdecoder
-## Split proteins into gagpol-orf and athila-orf fasta files
+## Step 3: Split proteins into gagpol-orf and athila-orf fasta files
-## Check proteins using BLASTALL
+## Step 4: Check proteins using BLASTALL